Native American Studies (NAST)

 NAST 271.
 Native American Art.
 3 hours.

 Survey of the arts of the indigenous peoples of the United States and Canada.
 Course Information: Same as AH 271.
 Prerequisite(s): 3 hours of art history at the 100 level or consent of the instructor.
-World Cultures course.
+Creative Arts course, and World Cultures course.

 NAST 415.
 American Indian Ethnohistory.
 3 or 4 hours.